 However, its lower-tier service plans come with limited features, meaning that they may only be suitable for smaller businesses.
 Thankfully, the enterprise edition comes with customizable options, letting you streamline your customer relations efforts.

 Here is the breakdown of where the CRM suite shines and where it doesn’t:

 The majority of CRM users like the software for its ease of customization, affordability, and quality integrations.
 Beyond the basics of contact management, custom fields, and workflows, the system makes it easy to find your last communication.
 So, you can continue right where you left off with a deal, lead, or client.
-Creating custom workflows and approval with this CRM is a straightforward process.
+Creating custom workflows and approval with this best CRM is a straightforward process.
 Apart from the long list of Zoho apps, third-party systems also play well with Zoho CRM.
 In summary, Zoho CRM tops in the following areas: